 This is another suggestion that you can do without leaving your home.
-If you have a UMID ID with a CRN.
-I suggest that you register in sss online at the website or using the sss mobile app.
+If you have a Unified Multi-Purpose ID or UMID with a CRN.
+I suggest that you register in sss online at the website or using the mobile app.
 The agency knows your number, but one way for you to view it is to register for an online account.

 Go to sss.gov.ph and visit the “member” link under the portal.
 You will be redirected to new screen.
 Proceed to “Not Yet Registered in My.SSS?”